 In Japan around the 1980s, the concept of functional food began.
 Health authorities realized the importance of improving the quality of life which is synonymous with increasing life expectancy.
 That is when the idea of food was introduced that promote good health and well-being while decreasing the risk of diseases.
 People gradually found out that functional foods provide the opportunity to ensure good health with a potentially positive effect on health.

-Foods that can help regulate bodily function and eventually help in reducing diseases are characterized as functional food.
+Foods that can help regulate bodily function and eventually help in reducing risk of diseases are characterized as functional food.
 The Japanese peoples’ will to live a healthy lifestyle and good food habits lead to the progress of functional foods.
 Ultimately, this development exceeded all expectations and resulted in increased consumer demand for functional foods that contain bio-active components.

-Functional foods contain bio-active food components and are known to offer diverse health benefits.
+Functional foods contain bio-active components and are known to offer diverse health benefits.
 It addresses numerous health-related issues by offering nutrients that positively impact overall health.
 Apart from that, functional food products also provide assistance in handling many health issues such as period pain, joint pain, acidity, and liver-related diseases.
 For example, ‘piperine’ found in black pepper is a bio-active component that has been linked to a long list of health benefits such as reduction of insulin-resistance, anti-inflammatory effects, and improvement of hepatic steatosis.
 But most importantly, piperine seems to be very beneficial for inflammatory diseases that are accompanied by severe pain like rheumatoid arthritis.
 Similarly, almost all bio-active components found in functional foods have unique benefits for the betterment of the health.

 The identification and development of functional foods typically requires a foundational knowledge of food, nutritional, and the science behind it.
-This knowledge will help to deduce the mechanisms through which functional foods and bio-active components support the improvement of health and reduce the risk of chronic diseases.
+This knowledge will help to reduce the mechanisms through which functional foods and bio-active components support the improvement of health and to reduce the risk of chronic diseases.
 The mechanisms can be evaluated via research such as cell and animal studies and/or human studies.
 Afterward, the studies are used to assist new hypothesis for human nutrition studies.
 Human nutrition studies give the required data to determine if more research is required to improve the function of food component.

 The idea of functional foods first emerged in the early 1980s in Japan, when a Japanese scholarly society proposed the idea.
 During this time, the law for functional foods was first introduced as Foods for Specified Health Use (FOSHU).
 This concept of functional food has been around for a while now.
 Over two thousand years ago, in the 5th century, Hippocrates said, 'let food be thy medicine and medicine be thy food.'
 Hippocrates, also known as the father of modern medicine, recognized the importance of the significance of good nourishment for good well-being.
 Similarly, the Japanese as well recognized the importance of leading a healthy lifestyle that comprises good fundamental dietary habits.